elastic/connectors-ruby/docs/RELEASING.md

 After the Elastic unified release is complete

 - Update the **BUILD** version ([example PR](https://github.com/elastic/connectors-ruby/pull/81)).
 Note that the Connectors project does not immediately bump to the next **PATCH** version.
-That wont happen until that patch release's FF date.
+That won't happen until that patch release's FF date.

 ## In-Between releases

-Sometimes, we need to release Connectors independantly from Enterprise Search.
+Sometimes, we need to release connector service independently from Enterprise Search.
 For instance, if someone wants to use the project as an HTTP Service and we have a bug fix we want them to have as soon as possible.